OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     True

-When the data is not a number, it is recognized as a string.
-Grab the word ``DISPLACEMENT``.
+When the data is not a number, it is recognized as a string. extract the word ``DISPLACEMENT``.

 .. testcode:: Parse_Output